NotsoanoNimus/crows-dev-blog/crows-dev-blog/General Work Logs/001. Aug 2025/2025-08-18 - @reduce and @filter.md

 > Note that this isn't your ordinary `@sum` macro, even though that was added.
 This is because the lambda is using the `math::ceil` function to round up on each debit to the bank account; something that `@sum` will not do on its own.

 The `@reduce` function also offers some pretty cool and optional "summary operators" which I've built into the stdlib call.
 If the `#operation` (lambda) is a string type, it will be checked against a table at compile-time.
 Here are a few summary operators that I added in:
-- `"+"`: of course, as a "sum" operator.
+- `+`: of course, as a "sum" operator.
-- `"^"`: a chaining XOR operator for each array element.
+- `^`: a chaining XOR operator for each array element.
-- `"&~"`: a series of anti-masking operations.
+- `&~`: a series of anti-masking operations.
-- `"count_positive"`: counts how many numeric inputs are positive values.
+- `count_positive"`: counts how many numeric inputs are positive values.
 - ... and quite a few more.

 These are used in the following way: